 MSN and Post-Graduate Certificate

 Our Adult-Gero NP Acute Care program is distance-based with successful students who have a strong clinical foundation.
-You must have at least one year of acute care nursing experience.
-At the time of application, you must have a current Advanced Cardiac Life Support certificate and maintain it throughout the program of study.
+At the time of application, you must have at least one year of acute care nursing experience and a current Advanced Cardiac Life Support certificate.
+You must maintain the certificate throughout the program of study.

 You are encouraged to submit recommendations from mentors or colleagues who can speak to your preparedness for graduate-level education and advanced clinical practice.
 Recommendations submitted by physicians, nurse managers, advanced practice nurses and other nursing leaders are required.